happner/happner-suite/packages/happner-cluster/README.md

             //}
           ]
         }
-      }
+      },
       orchestrator: {
         // see orchestrator sub-config in happn-cluster docs
           config: {
-            serviceName: "SomeService"
+            serviceName: "SomeService",
-            deployment: "SomeDeploy"
+            deployment: "SomeDeploy",
-            clusterName: "Cluster
+            clusterName: "Cluster",
             cluster: {
               SomeService: 2,
               AnotherService: 3
-              //Key value list of services in cluster and minimum required amound of each }
+              //Key value list of services in cluster and minimum required amount of each, see serviceName above },
             replicate: [
               'my-custom-path/*'
             ] //listen to all cluster events on this path, the following are also listened to by default: